krisnova/nginx-proxy-analysis/README.md

 ```
 Requests against a server calling `listen()` will be queued before eventually refused based on the value passed to the listen function.

-According to [a popular nginx tuning guide](https://www.nginx.com/blog/tuning-nginx/) the `somaxconn` is used to configure:
+According to [a popular nginx tuning guide](https://www.nginx.com/blog/tuning-nginx/) the `SOMAXCONN` is used to configure:

 > The maximum number of connections that can be queued for acceptance by NGINX